-A. Understanding Student Loans (13)
+A. Understanding Student Loans

 William D. Ford Direct loans are made directly from the Department of Education to students, without the involvement of a private lender.
 Prior to July 2010, there was also a federal Family Education Loan Program (FFEL), also known as the guaranteed loan program.
 These loans were made by private lenders and guaranteed by the government.
 Many of the terms and conditions for the FFEL and Direct loan programs are the same.
 However there are some differences in repayment options.
-There are still many FFEL loans in the system, but as of July 2010, no new FFEL loans will be made.
-More info.
+There are still many FFEL loans in the system, but as of July 2010, no new FFEL loans are being made.

 Federal loans, whether through a bank/private lender or the Department of Education, are funded and tightly regulated by the federal government.
 Private loans are not subsidized by the government, and therefore are not regulated as closely.
 Borrowers should generally maximize their federal loan options before resorting to private loans.
-Learn more.

 Anyone who is enrolled in a degree, certificate, or other approved program at an eligible school and is a U.S. citizen or eligible non-citizen.
 In addition, in most cases, borrowers must have a high school diploma or equivalency.
 There are other criteria, including prohibitions on aid for most incarcerated students and a rule that students convicted under federal or state laws of sale or possession of illegal drugs cannot get federal student aid in certain cases.
 Except for PLUS loans, there are no credit checks required as long as other eligibility conditions are met.

 - How do I know if I should consolidate?